kwinsch/historify/README.md

-# Historify
+# historify

 A tool for revision-safe logging of file changes with cryptographic integrity verification.

 ## Overview

-Historify is a command-line utility that tracks file changes in one or multiple data directories while maintaining a secure and verifiable record of all modifications.
+historify is a command-line utility that tracks file changes in one or multiple data directories while maintaining a secure and verifiable record of all modifications.
 It logs changes with cryptographic hashes (BLAKE3 and SHA256) and secures logs with minisign signatures, ensuring data authenticity and auditability.

+It's particularly well-suited for adding compliance and audit capabilities to cloud storage systems like Nextcloud, where cryptographic proof of file integrity is required for regulatory purposes.

+### What historify IS

+- A cryptographic audit trail for file changes
+- A tamper-evident logging system
+- A compliance tool for proving file integrity
+- A complement to existing storage and backup systems

+### What historify is NOT

+- **Not a version control system** like Git (no branching, merging, code-focused features)
+- **Not a protection mechanism** that prevents files from being altered
+- **Not a backup solution** (though it can create snapshots)
+- **Not a replacement for access controls** (such as those in Nextcloud or filesystem permissions)

+historify detects and logs changes but cannot prevent them.
+It provides evidence of what has changed and when, but relies on other systems for access control and protection.

 ### Key Features